OAFE: your #1 source for toy reviews

 In Mega-City One, Judge Dredd doesn't just represent the law - he is the law.
 The Judges aren't known for their mercy when doling out justice, but they're not nearly as bad as their evil, extradimensional counterparts, the Dark Judges, and their leader, Judge Death.

-Judge Death A twisted creature from another dimension, Judge Death reasoned that since all crime was committed by the living, life itself was unlawful, and he set out to destroy all existence.
+A twisted creature from another dimension, Judge Death reasoned that since all crime was committed by the living, life itself was unlawful, and he set out to destroy all existence.
 Once a young boy called Sidney, the warped son of a dentist, he is now a supernatural being, capable of reaching into his victims' hearts and squeezing them, and possessing others with his spirit should his body be destroyed.
 He is often accompanied by his Dark Judge brothers - Fear, Fire and Mortis - who laid waste to their own home, turning into Deadworld, and wish to do the same to Mega-City One!

 Aside from Dredd himself, Judge Death may be 2000 AD's most recognizable character.
 A hideous cross between Dredd and Eddie the Head, Death is about as close to a supervillain as you can get in Dredd's world.

 Fortunately, however, JD is not a statue.
-He's fully articulated in the standard Marvel Toys style, and despite his skinny limbs, he's solid (at least, mine hasn't broken).
+He's fully articulated in the standard ToyBiz style, and despite his skinny limbs, he's solid (at least, mine hasn't broken).
 Of particular coolness are his articulated fingers; all of them bend at the first knuckle, and the index fingers bend separately from the rest, allowing Death to point out his next victim or tell the world he's #1.
 There's even a hole for a Doop-stand, so he can float menacingly.

-Due to the build-a-figure (BAF) concept, Monkeyleg the big three action figure lines - Marvel Legends, Legendary Heroes, and soon, DC Universe Classics - have been going light on the accessories, and the Judge isn't an exception.
+Due to the build-a-figure (BAF) concept, the big three action figure lines - Marvel Legends, Legendary Heroes, and soon, DC Universe Classics - have been going light on the accessories, and the Judge isn't an exception.
 His only accessory is Monkeyman's big fat leg.
 Like all good monkeys, Monkeyman has a hand for a foot, which means lots of articulation - two joints for each "finger" and one for the "thumb."
-The ankle is balljointed, and the knee id double-hinged.
+The ankle is balljointed, and the knee is double-hinged.
 The leg stands 4½" tall, and while the paint is different than the image on the back of the card, it's not a variant: just a change made before production started.

-LCBH runs at about ten bucks a pop, which has sadly become the standard price for a decent mass-market action figure.
+LCBH runs at about 10 bucks a pop, which has sadly become the standard price for a decent mass-market action figure.
 Specialty figure lines are averaging $15, so getting a figure this good for this price is almost a deal (especially when you factor in the BAF).

 that exchange rate's a bitch